japeral/colisionador_releases/README.md

 File puzzle_r160list_sorted contains all the addresses of the puzzle (even the ones with 0 Balance currently).

 ## Setup instructions:
-This are 64 bits binareis for Windows X86_64, and Unix X86_64 and ARMv7l.
+This are 64 bits binaries for Windows X86_64, and Unix X86_64 and ARMv7l.

 To run in Windows host machines, enable WSL and Debian subsystem.